A study recently published in Human Reproduction demonstrated that intake of soy foods significantly reduces sperm counts in men.

 “Early puberty (caused by consuming soy products) may increase a boy’s chances of developing testicular cancer later in life, because it means longer exposure to sex hormones,” said University of North Carolina researcher Marcia Herman-Giddens.
-Congenital abnormalities of male genital tracts are also increasing.
-Recent studies found a higher incidence of birth defects in male offspring of vegetarian, soy-consuming mothers.

 What about babies?
 Preliminary studies indicate that children given soy formula go through puberty much earlier than children who were not fed soy products.
 A 1994 study done in New Zealand revealed that, depending on age, potency of the product, and feeding methods, infants on soy formula might be consuming the equivalent of up to 10 contraceptive pills a day.
 By exposing your baby to such large amounts of hormonal-like substance, you are risking permanent endocrine system damage (pituitary gland, pineal gland, hypothalamus, thyroid, thymus gland, pancreas, ovary, testis, adrenal glands).